Zero-JS Runtime Theme Switching with CSS Variables: Architecture & CI Validation

 Token Architecture & CSS Variable Mapping

-1. Register Strict Type Definitions: Use @property to enforce type validation and enable smooth transitions.
+1. Register strict type definitions: Use @property to enforce type validation and enable smooth transitions.
 This prevents invalid value coercion during theme swaps and unlocks native CSS interpolation for color animations.

-2. Define Primitive Scales: Establish raw color values at the :root level.
+2. Define primitive scales: Establish raw color values at the :root level.
 Keep primitives framework-agnostic and purely numeric or hex-based.

 /* Step 1: Type Registration */